datanav/docs/best-practice.rst

   Depending on which we use.

-Another two things seen in input pipe below are:
+Another two things that we recommend adding in input pipe are:

 RDF type; a meta data tag put on for filtering purposes.
 It consists of source system and column or property.
-Eg. crm:person.
-This need to be done in input pipe as after they go into global dataset, we need to make sure we have metadata tags to be able to filter them out.
+E.g. crm:person.
+This needs to be done in input pipe as after they go into global dataset, we need to make sure we have metadata tags to be able to filter them out.
 We can also add other metadata tags if required, but RDF type is the one recommended to always put in the input pipe.

 Last property added in the input pipe is existing joins.
-This is to keep existing data model and existing joins and we do this by making NIs (namespaced identifiers)or foreign keys.
+This is to keep existing data model and existing joins and we do this by making NIs (namespaced identifiers) or foreign keys.

 ::